FREE SHUTTLE : TBA

 Comox Valley Sports and Aquatic centre: Limited free parking is available.
 Please Note:

 Saturday – 6:00 am – 1:00 pm there is NO PARKING at the Sports Centre due to the Farmers Market.

 There is a bike lockup on-site if you wish to ride down.
 Hours of Operation – 8:00am – 1:00am Friday through Sunday.

-Parking is available on a first-come, first-parked basis – free parking is available at Comox Sports & Recreation Centre, or $5 parking is available at Vanier School.
+Parking is available on a first-come, first-parked basis – free parking is available at Comox Valley Sports & Recreation Centre.

 Volunteer Check-in is located at the Curling Club parking lot off of Headquarters Rd at the Comox Valley Exhibition Grounds.
 Be sure to give yourself time to park and walk.

 Make sure you have everything you need with you, too (ID, shoes, sunscreen, water bottle, medications, etc).
 We need you onsite during your shift, so if you’ve forgotten things, that really impacts the rest of your crew.
-There is a lockup on site in the Volunteer Hospitality tent for Volunteer personal effects.
+There is a lockup on-site for volunteer personal effects

 There are 2 campgrounds at VIMF.
 Volunteer Camping and Public Camping.
 Public camping is paid only (even for volunteers).
 You are welcome to camp there but you must pay the same as our public campers.
 If you camp in Public Camping you must have already checked in as a volunteer and have your volunteer wristband – otherwise you will be asked to purchase a weekend pass before being admitted.